 7 Use additional locks to conveniently secure your Vespa

-Besides the heavy-duty chain, you might want to use an additional lock to your Vespa.
+Besides the heavy-duty chain, you might want to use an additional lock for your Vespa.
 There are many types of locks.
 Best to check them all to see which you find the most convenient to use.
 You can not attach your Vespa to a fixed object with these so-called ‘passive locks’.
 Thieves can easily load the Vespa straight into a van.
 So always use these locks together with a heavy-duty chain lock.

-Disk Brake Lock: we used to see this lock a lot.
+Disk Brake Lock: we see this lock a lot.
 It is a small sturdy lock that you attach to your brake disc located on your front wheel.
 A pin goes through one of the holes in the disc or all away around it jamming your wheel.
 Some of these locks come with an alarm.

 The lock comes with a long cable.
 You need to attach it to the lock and onto your throttle.
-The bright colored cable doesn’t increase the security of the lock, be reminds you that your front wheel is jammed before driving off.
+The bright-colored cable doesn’t increase the security of the lock, be reminds you that your front wheel is jammed before driving off.
 Additionally, it will scare thieves away as they can tell from far away that the Vespa is locked with a disc lock making it less attractive.